 Nobody was happier than I was when Marvel started to conquer Hollywood, but it’s been losing its mojo for a while now, and hasn’t released a truly great movie in at least five years.
 Black Panther: Wakanda Forever (2022) continues the trend, bringing the MCU’s shiny but erratic fourth phase to a close.
-Like most of the post-Endgame entries, it’s full of elements I appreciated that don’t add up to a very satisfying experience.
+Like most post-Endgame entries, it’s full of elements I want to appreciate that don’t add up to a satisfying experience.

 Part of it may not be the film’s fault, of course.
 Forced to pivot drastically by the tragic death of star Chadwick Boseman, the sequel centers the supporting cast of the original, especially T’Challa’s sister Shuri (Leticia Wright), a technological genius in the line of succession to Wakanda’s throne.
 A year after T’Challa’s death from a terminal illness, she finds herself a key figure in the defense of Wakanda when the nation is threatened by political pressure from the wider world.
 The controversy surrounds Wakanda’s monopolistic possession of vibranium, a much-coveted wonder element that could transform global technology.
 Wakanda is determined to prevent vibranium from falling into the hands of other nations.
 But when a scientific research team discovers a new source of vibranium not located within Wakanda, deep under the ocean, they move in to seize it, creating new conflict when they’re attacked by an underwater race.
 Its ruler, Namor (Tenoch Huerta Mejía), confronts the Wakandans, demanding they turn over the person who exposed the existence of vibranium in their kingdom.
 What follows is a conflict between the Wakandans and Namor’s people, and Shuri’s ascendance to becoming Wakanda’s new protector, the Black Panther.